Bibi10/Blockchain_Path/README.md

 Exemple : ER223, 777, 827, 721..

-IV - Traditionnal and Distributed App
+IV - Traditional and Distributed App

 - Distributed App (dApp)
 A dApp is an app where the server side is unique and run by all ethereum node.